Fraud Blocker

 Who can benefit from RF microneedling and when you can start

-RF Microneedling can be used in the late 20s or early 30s to maintain collagen levels and prevent early signs of ageing.
+RF Microneedling can be used in the late 20s or early 30s to to encourage the maintenance of collagen.

-For those in their 40s and beyond, it can be an excellent restorative treatment for deeper wrinkles and texture issues.
-Many patients experience firmer, smoother skin after just a few sessions.
+For those in their 40s and beyond, it may be appropriate for addressing deeper wrinkles and texture issues.

 #4 — Ultraformer for non-invasive skin tightening

-Ultraformer is a non-invasive anti-ageing treatment that lifts and tightens the skin using high-intensity focused ultrasound (HIFU).
-It works by stimulating collagen production deep within the skin, improving elasticity and firmness over time.
-Unlike injectables or surgery, Ultraformer enhances your skin’s natural structure without downtime.
+Ultraformer is a non-invasive anti-ageing treatment that aims to address skin firmness using high-intensity focused ultrasound (HIFU).
+It works by stimulating collagen production deep within the skin, targeting elasticity and firmness over time.
+Ultraformer enhances your skin’s natural structure less downtime than other methods.

 The best time to start Ultraformer and its benefits

-Ultraformer is ideal for those in their 30s and beyond who are noticing early signs of sagging or loss of firmness.
-It’s best to start before skin laxity becomes severe, as collagen production slows with age.
+Ultraformer may suit those in their 30s and beyond who are noticing early signs of laxity or loss of firmness.
+It’s is often appropriate to start before skin laxity becomes severe, as collagen production slows with age.

-Benefits include tighter, smoother skin, improved jawline definition, and a more youthful appearance without surgery.
 Results develop gradually over two to three months as collagen rebuilds, with effects lasting up to a year.
-Regular maintenance treatments can help prolong the results and keep skin looking firm and lifted.
+Regular maintenance treatments may be useful for some patients.

 Age isn’t the enemy — but waiting too long might be

-Anti-ageing isn’t about reversing the clock.
-It’s about maintaining and enhancing what you already have.
+Skin changes are natural.
+Addressing these changes isn’t about reversing time but enhancing what you already have.

-Taking care of your skin and body early doesn’t mean fearing ageing — it means respecting it.
+Taking care of your skin and body early doesn’t mean fearing natural processes — it means respecting them.

 Making proactive, informed decisions helps make sure you’re in control of how confident you feel.
-Whether it’s protecting your skin in your 20s or repairing it in your 40s, the right treatments can support your goals at any stage.
+Whether it’s protecting your skin in your 20s or addressing concerns in your 40s, the appropriate treatments can support your goals at any stage.

-The best way to find the right anti-ageing treatment for you?
+The best way to find the appropriate treatment for you?
 Consult with a cosmetic physician.
 Dr. Scott Allison can help you decide on a treatment plan based on your facial anatomy, skin type, and desired outcome.